 2. Choose a hosting plan – Bluehost gives you several options to choose from.
 If this is your first time registering an account, we suggest going for the Basic one.
 It will be more than enough to get your site going, and you can still investigate all the features later and upgrade the plan if necessary.

-3. Take care of the domain name – If you already have a domain, here you will be able to transfer it and assign to the new blog.
+3. Take care of the domain name – If you already have a domain, here you will be able to transfer it and assign it to the new blog.
 If not, simply type in the desired domain, and Bluehost will let you know if it’s available.
 It might be hard to get that perfect domain name because so many have been already taken, but let Bluehost make some suggestions, and don’t forget to read our guide about choosing a domain name for your new blog.

 4. Register for Bluehost – Once you have transferred or chosen the domain name, you will have to enter your personal and billing info.
 Not everyone’s favorite part, but you will be done in a few minutes.